Course Overview

 - Plan and implement the following on MS Windows Server: Dynamic Host Configuration Protocol (DHCP) services; Remote Desktop Services (RDS) and Virtual Private Networks (VPN); Print Servers; Roaming Profiles.

-- Plan, create and perform backup and recovery strategies and management with built-in Microsoft Server tools for high availability.
+- Manage storage and file services, including planning and performing backup and recovery strategies with built-in Microsoft Server tools for high availability.

-- Manage Microsoft Server troubleshooting and monitoring strategy with built-in tools.
+- Manage Microsoft Server troubleshooting and monitoring strategy with built-in tools across on-premises and Microsoft Azure cloud environments, applying security best practices for cloud server environments.

 - Use best practices and industry standards for Microsoft Server security and governance.